kappy7777/kappastream/README.md

 </div>

-> [!IMPORTANT]
-> **kappastream is early-alpha software.** It is already usable, but bugs and rough edges should be expected.
-Only the latest release is supported.

 ## About

 kappastream is a native desktop client for watching Twitch without signing in or handing an application your Twitch credentials.